Meet the team

 MSc, RGN, RCNT, PGCHE

 Margaret’s clinical background is oncology and palliative care and she is an Honorary Lymphoedema Clinical Specialist in NHS Forth Valley in Scotland.
 In her role as Macmillan Lecturer / Senior University Teacher, she became well known for her contribution to lymphoedema education and research which she introduced and led in the University of Glasgow, for many years, where she is now an Honorary Senior Research Fellow.
-Her work has been recognised by the University in the award of a Teaching Excellence Award in 2007, an Outstanding Contribution to Lymphoedema Education from the ILF in 2009 and a team award for Outstanding Contribution to Teaching by the Student’s Representative Council.
+Her work has been recognised by the University in the award of a Teaching Excellence Award in 2006, an Outstanding Contribution to Lymphoedema Education from the ILF in 2009, a team award for Outstanding Contribution to Teaching by the Student’s Representative Council and a Lifetime Achievement Award in 2016 from the British Lymphology Society.
 Raising professional awareness of lymphoedema has been a driver in Margaret’s work over the years and has involved her as a specialist adviser in many education and government initiatives.
-She is currently Acting Vice Chair for the British Lymphology Society and a Director of the International Lymphoedema Framework, co- chairing the International Education Committee and leading an initiative for a minimum standard of education on lymphoedema in undergraduate curricula for all health professions internationally (Lymphoedema Education Benchmark Standards).
+She is currently Chair for the British Lymphology Society and a Director of the International Lymphoedema Framework, co- chairing the International Education Committee and leading an initiative for a minimum standard of education on lymphoedema in undergraduate curricula for all health professions internationally (Lymphoedema Education Benchmark Standards).
 Margaret is committed to promoting early recognition of lymphoedema, risk reduction and supporting self-management.

 MCSP, BSc (Hons) Physiotherapy